- Download our Guangzhou Schools Guide

 Homeschooling is essentially illegal in China, although the extent to which the law applies to foreign nationals is questionable.
 Expats continue to opt to homeschool their children in Guangzhou, especially parents on short-term employment contracts and those who find the school fees of international schools exorbitant.

 Parents who are interested in homeschooling in Guangzhou must do their research extensively and make the decision cautiously.
+It is worth noting, for example, that homeschooled children aren't allowed to write the national school-leaving exam, which is required for entry into Chinese universities.

-Special needs education in Guangzhou
+Special-needs education in Guangzhou

 The level of support for special education needs in schools in Guangzhou is variable.
 There have been moves to increase admission of students with disabilities into mainstream schools and provide necessary assistance to them, but international schools are still more likely to provide holistic support.